Law & Humanities Junior Scholar Workshop

-UCLA School of Law, Columbia Law School, University of Southern California Center for Law, History & Culture, and Georgetown University Law Center invite submissions for the sixth meeting of the Law & Humanities Junior Scholar Workshop to be held at Georgetown University Law Center, Washington, D.C. on June 7 & 8, 2009.
-Hat tip.
+University of Southern California Center for Law, History & Culture, Georgetown University Law Center, Columbia Law School, and UCLA School of Law invite submissions for the eighth meeting of the Law & Humanities Junior Scholar Workshop to be held at USC Gould School of Law in Los Angeles on June 5 & 6, 2011.

 Center for the Study of Law and Culture